See the Expert for Tearing Conditions

-As an Oculoplastic Surgeon and an Ophthalmologist who has the highest level of training for surgery of the tear drainage system, Dr. Sherman knows the eye anatomy to the highest degree.
-The tear drainage system is prone to a number of problems from infection to blockage.
-As an Occuloplastic surgeon with over 20 years of experience, Dr. Sherman is an expert with the highest level of training to treat a wide variety of tearing conditions.
-Because she is an Ophthalmologist and Oculoplastic Surgeon, eyes are her first priority.
-Dr. Sherman will help determine the cause of your tearing and discuss the treatment options that are best for you.
+As oculoplastic surgeons and ophthalmologists who have the highest level of training for surgery of the tear drainage system, Dr. Sherman and Dr. Melson know eye anatomy to the highest degree.
+The tear drainage system is prone to a number of problems, from infection to blockage.
+With over 50 years of combined experience, Dr. Sherman and Dr. Melson are experts with the highest level of training in treating a wide variety of tearing conditions.
+Because they are ophthalmologists and oculoplastic surgeons, eyes are their first priority.
+Dr. Sherman and Dr. Melson will help determine the cause of your tearing and discuss the best treatment options for you.

-Tears are produced by the lacrimal gland to moisturize the eye.
-They normally drain from the eye through small tubes called tear ducts, which stretch from the eye into the nose.
+The lacrimal gland produces tears to moisturize the eye.
+They usually drain from the eye through small tubes called tear ducts, which stretch from the eye into the nose.
 A blocked tear duct occurs when the duct that normally allows tears to drain from the eyes is obstructed or fails to open properly.
 If a tear duct remains blocked, the tear duct sac fills with fluid and may become swollen and inflamed, and sometimes may become infected.

 Tearing Disorders